UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session07.rst

 The bulk of the homework for the rest of the class will be a personal project:

 * It can be for fun, or something you need for your job.
-* It should be large enought to take a few weeks homework time to do.
+* It should be large enough to take a few weeks homework time to do.
 * It should demostrate that you can do something useful with python.
 * It should follow PEP8 (https://www.python.org/dev/peps/pep-0008)
 * It should have unit tests!